Facilities

 Music Colloquium with Prof Georgia Cowart

 Harkness Classroom is located inside of Harkness Chapel and serves as an academic classroom and a backstage area during performances.
-This room features a capacity of 45 desks on risers with Level 2 Technology, including video projection, stereo sound system, and grand piano.
+This room features a capacity of 45 desks on risers with Level 2 Technology, including video projection, stereo sound system, and a grand piano.
 Scheduling is controlled by the University Registrar and available for non-music classes with permission from the Department of Music.